 To apply for Financial Aid you will need to complete two things:

-- St. Olaf Online Financial Aid Application
+- St. Olaf Online Financial Aid Application (available in mid-February)

 - Free Application for Federal Student Aid (FAFSA)

 Note: You do not need to complete the CSS/Financial Aid Profile after your first year at St. Olaf College.
 Also, you do not need to send us copies of your or your parents’ federal tax returns unless we request them from you.

 - Step 1: Complete and Submit Your St. Olaf Online Financial Aid Application (available in mid-February).